Nivalyx/osu-wiki/wiki/Guides/BSS_issues/en.md

 5. Set the `BeatmapID` field to `0`.
 6. Set the `BeatmapSetID` field to `-1`.
 7. Make sure that the beatmap's folder name does not start with a string of numbers.
-   - For example, `1000 - Song Name` should be `Song Name`.
+   - For example, `1000 - Song Name` should be renamed into something else, e.g. `Song Name`.
 8. Delete all the files in the `SubmissionCache` folder.
-This folder can be found in the osu! installation folder.
+This folder can be found in your osu! installation directory.
 9. Open osu! again and try to upload your beatmap.

 If you are still having issues, follow these steps: